akka/akka/akka-docs/dev/multi-jvm-testing.rst

 Each test machine starts a node in zookeeper server ensemble that can be used for synchronization.
 Since the server is started on a fixed port, it's not currently possible to run more than one test session on the same machine at the same time.

+The machines that are used for testing (slaves) should have ssh access to the outside world and be able to talk to each other with the internal addresses given.
+On the master machine ssh client is required.
+Obviosly git and sbt should be installed on both master and slave machines.